 Obtaining any visas that are required is your own responsibility.
 Be aware that visa regulations can change, and may do so at short notice and sometimes without announcement.
 We cannot be held responsible for mistakes by embassies, third parties, sudden changes to regulations, or actions of border officials which are all beyond our control.

 It is an essential condition that you have a valid travel insurance policy to cover the cost of any emergency medical treatment including COVID as well as covering any cancellation penalties.
 You are strongly advised to take out your policy at the time of booking confirmation to protect your payments in the event of cancellation.
 You should advise your carrier of the terms and conditions of our cancellation policies

 Our communities are in rural areas and as part of our commitment to sustainable practices, we emphasize walking.
 In addition, accommodation may design a community experience that involves more strenuous treks.
 Only you know your current fitness levels and capabilities.
 Where altitude is involved, your ability to acclimatize is going to have a much greater impact on your progress than fitness.
 Consult your physician to determine the level of activity you can undertake.

 We do not give specific health advice as everyone’s circumstances vary.
-You should check with your embassy web site for any health warnings and suggestions.
-We recommend that you contact your physician for up to date advice on all vaccination issues for the country you are due to visit.
-Each country has its own COVID restrictions and you are advised to keep up-to-date on current restrictions to Ukraine, Georgia and Turkey.
+You should check with your embassy website for any health warnings and suggestions.
+We recommend that you contact your physician for up-to-date advice on all vaccination issues for the country you are due to visit.
+Each country has its own health restrictions and you are advised to keep up-to-date on current restrictions in Ukraine, Georgia and Turkey.

 Plentiful clean drinking water is of course a requirement to stay healthy in any country.
 For Georgia, Turkey, and Ukraine, you can purchase bottled water (or carry your own in reusable containers to avoid single-use plastics) but there are usually plentiful shops that sell a variety of mineral water.

 You will need to take enough money to cover the cost of meals not included in the trip cost and for drinks, tipping, and other incidentals including shopping and optional activities.
 Many countries have ATM machines, particularly in major cities, and this can be an ideal way to access cash abroad, although bank charges are sometimes quite high.
 In addition, credit cards are now very widely accepted, particularly in larger cities.
 You should always inform your card issuer or bank of your travel plans to assure your card is not blocked.
 Small shops are unlikely to accept credit cards so you should carry a reasonable amount of cash to pay for small items.